The USO and the NFL are a Winning Team

 “We definitely feed off of each other.
 There’s a big morale boost for both sides.
 Every [player] should take advantage of it.
 It’s an amazing opportunity.”

 —Elliott Smith is a Virginia-based freelance writer.
 This story appears in the Spring 2016 issue of On Patrol, the magazine of the USO.
+It has been edited for USO.org in 2020.

 Stories in this Series